nastyax0/Low-level-security_writeups/ret2libc.md

 > "What is ROP, what are gadgets(or vehicles), exactly which library function it has to return to, why that library or function?"

-These were the questions that popped up in my mind while researching about the technique.
+These were the questions that popped up in my mind while researching about the technique, starting with simpler version ret2libc.

 So I felt to start of with simple file first to understand the technique behind before jumping to a program which is unknow to us.